tudddorrr/clay/docs/hooks.md

 ```

 ## @Validate
 @Validate runs before your function.
 You can validate keys in a request's `body` or `query`.
+There are three separate ways to define the validation for keys in a schema.
-If you return a string and the key doesn't exist, the string will be used as an error message for a 400 response.
+1. Strings: if the value of a key is a string and the key is missing, the validation will fail and the error message will be that value.
+2. Functions: if the function resolves to falsy, the validation will fail.
+If you throw an error within the function, the error's message will be used.

-You can return true/false to specify if the key is required and if the value is true and the key is missing, the default error message will be used.
+3. Booleans: if the value is true and the key is missing, the validation will fail.

-You can also provide a function.
-If the function returns a string, a 400 with that error message will be returned, otherwise the decorated function will be executed.

 ```
 @Validate({